is having to choose between

 “For the record,” he added, “adoptions do take place in Harrowbeth all

 the time.
-But I was never adopted by
+But I was never adopted by your parents.
+I still had a father.”

 “Oh.
 Right.”